Joshluk3328j/Engagment-tracker-v1/readme.md

 # Engagement Tracker
 An AI-powered real-time engagement tracker that analyzes video feeds, speech activity, and user interactions.
 It leverages Flask and Socket.IO for a dynamic web interface, OpenCV for video processing, and MediaPipe (via a custom processor) for detecting activities and engagement levels.
 The system provides live dashboards and generates downloadable PDF engagement reports at the end of each session.

-# 🚀 Features
+## 🚀 Features

-📹 Real-time video streaming using OpenCV and Flask.
+📹 Real-time video streaming using OpenCV and Flask. <br>
-🧠 Engagement tracking with EngageTrackVideoProcessor for face, gaze, and activity detection.
+🧠 Engagement tracking with EngageTrackVideoProcessor for face, gaze, and activity detection. <br>
-🎙️ Speech-to-text integration powered by the AssemblyAI API.
+🎙️ Speech-to-text integration powered by the AssemblyAI API. <br>
-🔄 Live activity updates and event logs via Socket.IO.
+🔄 Live activity updates and event logs via Socket.IO. <br>
-📑 Session reports exported as downloadable PDFs.
+📑 Session reports exported as downloadable PDFs. <br>
-🌐 Web-based dashboard for monitoring participants in real time.
+🌐 Web-based dashboard for monitoring participants in real time. <br>

-# 🛠️ Installation
+## 🛠️ Installation
 Follow these steps to set up the Engagement Tracker on your local machine.
 1. Clone the Repository
 ```